gflorez97/dataProcesses2019/docs/index.md

 ### Prediction

-After presenting the trained models to the test set to predict, we obtained the following results:
+After presenting the trained models to the test set to predict, we obtained the results explained in each subsection.

-#### K-nearest neighbors
+#### K-Nearest Neighbors

-We compute the confusion matrix and generate some basic statistics to better analyze the results:
+We compute the confusion matrix and generate some basic statistics to better analyze the results.

 ```r
 Confusion Matrix and Statistics